 Understanding this is important to your product’s success.
 Your idea doesn’t have to be perfect from the start.
-You need to be open to doing a certain piece of work that will help you reduce costly rework, prevent low-quality results, and go over budget.
-It's also important to shed the light on the understanding of what is the outcome your business seeks?
+It would be best if you were open to doing a certain piece of work that will help you reduce costly rework, prevent low-quality results, and go over budget.
+It's also important to shed light on the understanding of what is the outcome your business seeks?

 In this blog post, we’re going to provide some hints on how to effectively launch your startup if you have a tight budget and limited resources.

 Getting feedback in the early stages is extremely important for your business in the long run.
 When your team is small and operating your startup on a tight budget, you don’t have much room to fail.
 At this point, wouldn’t you rather find out what people think to see where your time and resources would be best spent?

 You don’t have to wait until your product is perfect for release.
 You don’t even have to create a product backlog.
 At this stage, it’s enough to have a bare-bones concept to get feedback from a number of people who can potentially become your users.